naoya-i/henry-n700/README.md

 henry
 =====

-A cost-based abductive reasoning engine
+A cost-based abductive reasoning engine.

+Please visit our wiki (https://github.com/naoya-i/henry-n700/wiki) for more information.